salesforce/offline-app-developer-starter-kit/README.md

 To use the Starter Kit, first clone (copy) it to your development system, and then configure it to connect to a Salesforce org you want to use for development.
 The easiest way to accomplish this is using the command line.

-1. In the Terminal, or your command line application of choice, create or move to a directory where you want to copy the Starter Kit.
+1. In the Terminal, or your command line application of choice, create, or move to a directory where you want to copy the Starter Kit.
 For example:

    ```sh
    mkdir -p ~/Developer/Salesforce